MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum, that enables you to work both online with the service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

-Start with the language and SDK that you’re most familiar with, such as Qiskit or Cirq Python packages, as well as explore the full-featured, built-for-quantum language, Q#.
-Build on code you’ve already written and work in your favorite development environment including free, hosted Jupyter notebooks.

 ### The Quantum Development Kit

 The QDK offers a set of tools that will assist you in the quantum software development process:

 - [Ready-to-use libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
-- [Quantum computing simulators](xref:microsoft.quantum.machines.overview), so that you can run a small instance of your program and see what it does without actual hardware access.
+- [Quantum computing simulators](xref:microsoft.quantum.machines.overview) that simulate current and future quantum machines, so that you run and debug your quantum algorithms written in Q#.
 - [Noise simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
 - A [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.

 The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.standalone).

 The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).

-You can also formulate optimization solutions with the Azure Quantum optimization Python package.
+Azure Quantum is an flexible ecosystem.
+You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits, or submitting optimization problems.
+To use these features, you must install the `azure-quantum´ Python package.The Pyhton package `azure-quantum`
  As quantum systems evolve, your code endures.

 As an additional feature, the QDK supports integration with Qiskit and Cirq, so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.